interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 The ``verifyBlockHeader`` function parses and verifies Bitcoin block headers.

 ..
-Warning:: This function must called and return ``True`` **before**  a Bitcoin block header is stored in the BTC-Relay (i.e., must be called by the :ref:`storeMainChainBlockHeader` and :ref:`storeForkBlockHeader` functions).
+Warning:: This function must called and return ``True`` **before**  a Bitcoin block header is stored in the BTC-Relay (i.e., must be called by the :ref:`storeBlockHeader` and :ref:`storeForkBlockHeader` functions).

 .. note:: This function does not check whether the submitted block header extends the main chain or a fork.
-This check is performed in :ref:`storeMainChainBlockHeader` and :ref:`storeForkBlockHeader` respectively.
+This check is performed in :ref:`storeBlockHeader` and :ref:`storeForkBlockHeader` respectively.

 Other operations, such as verification of transaction inclusion, can only be executed once a block header has been verified and consequently stored in the BTC-Relay.